 "That removes that barrier of having to spend a huge amount of capital to invest in AI.
 Once you decide what you want to do, you really want to start experimenting with which work best for your needs," he says.

-Machine learning: how to set up a framework
+How to set up a machine learning framework

-The first and most important step is to understand the problem you are trying to solve, according to both Lavin and Ramanujan.
-This saves an awful lot of dissatisfaction and frustration further down the line.
+Before you launch in, the first and most important step is to understand the problem you are trying to solve, according to both Lavin and Ramanujan, in order to avoid dissatisfaction and frustration further down the line.

-It also involves an understanding of the relative strengths and weaknesses of the different machine learning methods described above, Ramanujan says.
+It also involves an understanding of the relative strengths and weaknesses of the different machine learning methods described above, says Ramanujan.

-There are basically six steps you need to follow when setting up a machine learning framework, Lavin says:
+There are six basic steps you need to follow when setting up a machine learning framework, Lavin says:

 - Define the problem